Film: Abbott and Costello Meet Frankenstein

 - Fainting: Both Wilbur and Chick faint when they see Dracula turning from a bat to man in front of their eyes.

-- Kill It with Fire: In the end when The Monster is occupied with throwing stuff at escaping Wilbur and Chick, Steven sets the pier on fire with gasoline, thus burning the monster.
+- Kill It with Fire: In the end when Frankenstein's Monster is occupied with throwing stuff at escaping Wilbur and Chick, Stevens sets the pier on fire with gasoline, thus burning the Monster.

 - Meaningful Name: Dracula's alias, Dr. Lejos.
 "Lejos" is Spanish for "far", and Talbot described Dracula as having a "faraway look in his eye".